IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Preface

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
 You'll explore **OpenWhisk's** latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
 You will also investigate how to use the recently added API Gateway and web actions capabilities.
-Finally, you will find out how to package and deploy your entire serverless application together using the Serverless Framework.
+Finally, you will find out how to package and deploy your entire serverless application together using the *Serverless Framework*.

 We wish you a lot of fun and success...